FAQs 6 months - 4 years

 The following questions and answers have been developed by the National Immunisation Office.

-Which COVID-19 vaccine is approved for children aged 6 months to 4 years?
+Which COVID-19 vaccine is recommended for children aged 6 months to 4 years?

 Spikevax 25 micrograms (0.25ml) has been licensed in other countries for children aged 6 months to 5 years but it is not being marketed in Ireland.